- Therapy Blog

 Professional Counseling Austin

 Mindfulness-based Cognitive-Behavioral therapy teaches you how to recognize and self-correct negative thoughts.
 When you see your thought-habits changing, you’ll notice your life improving as well.
 It’s as Dr. Wayne Dyer says, “Change your thoughts, change your life.”
 By finding this website, you’ve already begun your positive change.
-Please get in touch to take the next step.

 Starting therapy can be a bit unsettling, and many people worry about being labeled and lectured.
 That’s not how I work.
 For me, mindfulness-based therapy is about having a conversation and learning that you are capable of making changes that reduce stress, increase confidence, and improve your overall lifestyle.
 You’re free to just be yourself.
 Request an appointment.